Generate Professional PDFs in .NET 8 Using PuppeteerSharp

 You can check out the full documentation here.

-Comparison Between PuppeteerSharp and Other C# PDF Libraries
+PuppeteerSharp vs. Other C# PDF Libraries

 • PdfSharp: Great for creating PDFs from scratch programmatically but lacks HTML to PDF conversion capabilities.